BabylonJS/Documentation/content/features/featuresDeepDive/materials/advanced/mutliPlatTextures.md

 ### Node.js script for PVRTexTool

 This is a script that generates PVRTC, ETC1, ETC2, ASTC textures from png and jpg files.
-It can run on node or as a gulp task.
+It can run on node.
 Also it can be configured to generate all texture types or specific ones.
 More information about how to install and configure the script can be found [here](https://www.npmjs.com/package/babylonjs-texture-generator).

 ### Basis file format

-Another way to store compressed image textures is throught the .basis file format
+Another way to store compressed image textures is through the .basis file format

 See: https://github.com/BinomialLLC/basis_universal